Purpose

 Note

-No additional MaxCompute permissions are required.
-Authentication can be completed by providing the AccessID and AccessKey, without the need to enable the MaxCompute Storage API.
+No additional MaxCompute permissions required: Authentication can be completed with only the AccessID and AccessKey; there is no need to enable MaxCompute Storage API permissions.

 Applicable environments: